saltastro/token-auth-request/docs/installation.rst

 Python version
 --------------

 We recommend using the latest version of Python 3.
-Python 2 is not syupported; it may or may not work.
+Python 2 is not supported; it may or may not work.

 Install token-auth-requests
 ---------------------------